Partial and Total Anomalous Pulmonary Venous Connection, Surgical Treatment Treatment & Management

 Balloon atrial septostomy (BAS) has been used with some success to decompress the venous circuit and improve cardiac output in cases of a restrictive interatrial communication.

-Most recently, a technique aimed at eliminating any suturing to the vein wall, called sutureless technique, was proposed to relieve postrepair stenosis and avoid recurrence.
-At present, indications for using this technique are being extended to the correction of primary venous anomalies.[29]
+A technique aimed at eliminating any suturing to the vein wall, called sutureless technique, was proposed to relieve postrepair stenosis and avoid recurrence.
+Indications for using this technique are being extended to the correction of primary venous anomalies.
+[31]

 The goal of surgical repair is to recreate an unobstructed venous inflow to the left side chambers and repair of the associated anomalies, such as closure of atrial septal defect (ASD).